berick/Presentations/Evergreen-2023/osrf-redis-part2.md

 * Direct-to-drone request delivery
     * Avoid listener chokepoints
-    * Perl code exists for this
+    * Perl patches exist to implment this.
+    * Rust OpenSRF works this way by default.
+* Replace Memache with Redis
+    * Authtokens could be more durable with Redis disk persistance.

 ---

 # OK, what now?

-* Decide on a path for Router and Websockets
+* Decide on a path for Router, Websockets, and Rust in general.
 * Generate bus passwords at install time
-* Migrate code to community repositories
+* Migrate Rust code to community repositories
 * Finalize install documentation